michaelg3709/ML-Library/README.md

-## Selection of notebooks about different types of deep learning in Python
+## Selection of notebooks about deep learning in Python.

+The notebooks are written in Python, Tensorflow 2.0 and Keras